 You may want to test your expressions prior to running your backup by using the bwild program.
-Please see the Utilities chapter of this manual for more.
-You can also test your full FileSet definition by using the estimate command in the Console chapter of this manual.
+Please see the Utilities chapter (chapter 1.14 on page 19) of the Bacula Community Utility programs for more information.
+You can also test your full FileSet definition by using the estimate command (command 1.5 on page 5) in the Bacula Community Console Manual.
 It is recommended to enclose the string in double quotes.